Muukid/muAudioFile/README.md

 ```

-Listed limitations from [the inspecific functions to create/free a wrapper](#audio-wrapper) apply.
+Listed limitations from [the unspecific functions to create/free a wrapper](#audio-wrapper) apply.

 The struct `muWAVEWrapper` represents a WAVE file wrapper, and has the following members: